sanjeev1698/otp-generator/README.md

 # otp-generator
-it generates a random number
+It generates a random number